Vince's Devils: Feuds

 When Trish Stratus made her return from a legitimate back injury on September 12, she became a fan favorite by joining forces with Massaro.
 At Unforgiven, Victoria and Wilson lost a match against Stratus and Massaro.
-At WWE Homecoming, they lost again in a Bra and Panties Handicap match when they were stripped by their opponents.
+The following night on Raw on September 19th Torrie Wilson lost again to women's champion Trish Stratus in a singles match.
+At WWE Homecoming, they lost for a third time in a Bra and Panties Handicap match when they were stripped by their opponents.

 For several weeks afterward, Wilson was absent from television due to personal issues she had to attend to off-screen.
 On November 28, Wilson returned to the group to participate in a six-woman tag team match.
 Wilson's dog Chloe became an official member of the group on December 26 when she interfered in one of Victoria's matches and became the first dog to have her own WWE.com profile.
 At Taboo Tuesday in November, Candice Michelle was eliminated from the Fulfill Your Fantasy Battle Royal for the WWE Women's Championship by former rival Ashley Massaro.

 On the January 2 episode of Raw, the Ladies in Pink turned their attention to backstage announcer Maria Kanellis, blaming her for Victoria's loss in a match.
 Victoria announced to Maria that they had a match scheduled that night and proceeded to attack her before the bell.
 Although Victoria seemed to have the advantage in the match, which included interference from Wilson and Chloe, Victoria was pinned after she attempted an offensive maneuver but missed and ran into the turnbuckle, allowing Maria to pin her.
 After the match, Candice Michelle, Wilson, and Victoria attacked Maria until Ashley Massaro ran down to the ring to assist Maria.
 The conflict between the Divas caused the Chairman, Vince McMahon, to make a Bra and Panties Gauntlet match at New Year's Revolution, which Massaro won when she eliminated Victoria by removing her shorts.
 The next night on Raw, the Ladies in Pink announced that they had changed the name of their alliance to Vince's Devils.
 The storyline rivalry with Massaro continued on the January 23 episode of Raw, when Victoria and Candice Michelle were defeated by Trish Stratus and Massaro in a tag team match.
 At the Royal Rumble on January 29, the three women were shown in backstage segments flirting with McMahon.